realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/05_chapter.md

 The simulator runs a simple tick loop.
 Each tick:

 1. Checks for a stop signal (discussed below)
-2. Reconnects to Postgres if the connection dropped
+2. Reconnects to Lakebase if the connection dropped
 3. Advances each vehicle one step along its route
 4. Writes a position record to Lakebase
 5. Assigns a new destination if the vehicle has reached the end of its route